toddcf/code-snippets/deployment/deployment-checklist.md

 1. Delete entire files and images that are no longer being used.
 2. Clean up all remaining files:
   - HTML:
 	- Links to CSS and JS files that are no longer being used.
 	- Links to fonts that are no longer being used.
 	- Clean up comments.
   - CSS:
 	- Clean up comments.
-    - Reduce any single-line rules to one line of code.
-    - Add blank line above and below multiple-line blocks of rules.
+	- DO NOT do any manual formatting until after you've run the code through autoprefixers and validators (later on this list)!
   - ReadMe:
 	- Ensure the following categories:
 	  - Title
 	  - Description
 	  - Image
 	  - Live Link (to be updated once deployed)
 	  - Technology Used
+	  - Challenges / What I Learned
 	  - Future Iterations
 	- Update all info.

 ## Browser Compatibility

 1. HTML:
 SKIP IF YOU USED BOOTSTRAP!
   - Go to https://www.jsdelivr.com/ and do the following searches.
 For each one, paste the <script> links into the bottom of the `<body>` in each of your HTML files -- but before all your other script links.
 	- Search for `respond`.
 (Older versions of IE.)
 	- Search for `html5shiv`.
 (For pre-HTML5 browsers.)
 	- Search for `selectivizr`.
 (For pre-CSS3 browsers.)
-  - If you're confident these are still the latest links, you can just paste each of these:
+  - If you are confident these are still the latest links, you can just paste each of these . . .

 ```
 <!-- Scripts for compatibility with old IE versions -->